 There have even been reports of haunted sightings.

 Don’t forget to take a stroll around the perfectly manicured lawn and explore the gardens as well.

 First constructed in 1796, Kilmainham Gaol was built to replace a nearby prison.

 Several prominent Irishmen served time in the gaol, including the leaders of the Easter Rising.

 Many of the rebellion’s leaders were also executed within the prison walls.

 Kilmainham Gaol is one of the largest unoccupied prisons in Europe and it has now been transformed into a tourist attraction.

-Take a tour on the Victorian Wing and get insight as to what life was like for those imprisoned here.
+Take a tour of the Victorian Wing and get insight as to what life was like for those imprisoned there.